Disciple is for building independent, valuable and trusted communities in your own unique social space.

 Private messages are not available to view in the hub due to privacy regulations but are logged for admin access if required.

 Live stream is a live video section of your app where hosts can broadcast live from their phone.
-More complex Live streams can also be set up through a laptop / camera.

 To start live streaming, the host will press the 'go live' button on the hosts app interface – this will trigger a notification to all members saying "[app name] is streaming now”.